cdixon-jpl/recipes/README.md

 Place a pot of water to boil, once boiling, add the penne and salt.

 While the pasta cooks, heat a large, deep skillet over medium heat.
 Add the anchovies, olive oil, garlic and red pepper flakes.
 Break up the fish with a wooden spoon until they melt into the oil.
 Add the olives, capers and tomatoes.
 Bring the sauce to a bubble and add the shrimp, scattering them in a single layer.
 Cover the pan to cook the shrimp, 3 to 4 minutes.
-Uncover the pan and add the parsley.
+Uncover the pan and add the parsley. adding changes in the Caltech training class.
+Don't mess with the recipe it's perfect.